davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 }
 ```

-So, assuming no more than two proposals so that we can guarantee a majority gets reached ... does *this* design work?
+So ... does *this* design work?

-* **coherence**: ✅ &mdash; if every node votes for only one proposal, only one proposal can reach a majority, and that's the proposal **query()** always returns
+* **coherence**: ✅ &mdash; only one proposal can reach a majority, and that's the proposal **query()** always returns
-* **conflict resolution**: ✅ &mdash; the voting system allows for multiple proposals and decides in a basically arbitrary way which will be accepted
+* **conflict resolution**: ✅ &mdash; the voting system allows for multiple proposals and decides which will be accepted
-* **no-decoherence**: ✅ &mdash; nodes cannot change their votes, so once a proposal reaches majority, it cannot lose its majority
+* **no-decoherence**: ✅ &mdash; nodes cannot change their votes, so once a proposal reaches majority, it cannot lose its majority.
+Vote counts are like stonks, they always go up
 * **fault-tolerance**: . . . 😀 I told you this would be tricky, didn't I?

-No, this algorithm isn't fault-tolerant either, but we're getting better at this &mdash; this time, the problem is much more subtle!
+No, this algorithm isn't fault-tolerant either!
+But we're getting better at this &mdash; this time, the problem is much more subtle.

 This design is pretty resilient, but depending on how things play out, it sometimes has a **window of vulnerability** where one extremely poorly timed crash could bring the entire system to a halt, preventing a majority from being reached until that computer is brought back online.
-This case might be rare, but it still happens as a result of just one crash, so technically we have to admit this algorithm cannot withstand just one crash &mdash; hence, it's not fault-tolerant.
+This case might be rare, but it still happens as a result of just one crash, so by worst-case analysis we technically have to admit this algorithm cannot withstand just one crash &mdash; hence, it's not fault-tolerant.

-Why not?
+More specifically, the problem is that one crash leaves us once again with an even number of nodes, so split votes become a problem again.
 Let's watch this in action:

 Say we have a cluster of 7 nodes.
 One proposes <span style="color:blue">blue</span>, the other <span style="color:red">red</span>: